gblegal/gblegalco_11/src/pages/Uses.md

+---
+title: "Uses"
+description: "What I use"
+---

 Welcome to my /uses page, containing a few lists of hardware, software, and services I use.

 The below largely relates to my home office, where I work 2-3 days a week: